-Staff also continue to collaborate with selected researchers on projects involving use of the Chicago Homicide Dataset.
+Staff continue to collaborate with selected researchers on projects involving use of the Chicago Homicide Dataset.
 A product of one of these collaborations, "Children's Risk of Homicide: Victimization Rates from Birth to Age 14, Chicago, 1965 to 1995" has just been published as an ICJIA Research Bulletin.
 Other CHD collaborations include the following:

-- ~ "An evaluation of arson-associated homicide in Chicago," with Dallas Drake, a retired firefighter. - "Patterns and contextual characteristics of fatal and nonfatal violence against the elderly," with Ronet Bachman, an expert on national elderly victim data. - ~ "Street gang-related homicides in Chicago, 1965 to 2004," with Tim Lavery and Megan Alderden of the Chicago Police Department. - "Killing little girls: homicides of girls aged infant to 14, Chicago 1965-1995," with Kim Vogt, University of Wisconsin. - ~ "Murder of newborns and infants in Chicago: patterns and implications for prevention," with Kim Vogt, University of Wisconsin. - "Homicides Committed by Children: Offenders under age 15 in Chicago, with Kim Vogt, University of Wisconsin.
+- "An evaluation of arson-associated homicide in Chicago," with Dallas Drake, a retired firefighter, submitted to Homicide Studies. - "Patterns and contextual characteristics of fatal and nonfatal violence against the elderly," with Ronet Bachman, an expert on national elderly victim data, will be presented at the ASC in November. - "Street gang-related homicides in Chicago, 1965 to 2004," with Tim Lavery and Megan Alderden of the Chicago Police Department. - "Killing little girls: homicides of girls aged infant to 14, Chicago 1965-1995," with Kim Vogt, University of Wisconsin. - ~ "Murder of newborns and infants in Chicago: patterns and implications for prevention," with Kim Vogt, University of Wisconsin. - "Homicides Committed by Children: Offenders under age 15 in Chicago, with Kim Vogt, University of Wisconsin, will be presented at the ASC in November.